vhelin/wla-dx/doc/asmdiv.rst

         LICENSEECODENEW "HI"  ; identical to a freestanding .LICENSEECODENEW.
         CARTRIDGETYPE $00     ; identical to a freestanding .CARTRIDGETYPE.
         RAMSIZE $09           ; identical to a freestanding .RAMSIZE.
-        COUNTRYCODE $01       ; identical to a freestanding .COUNTRYCODE.
+        COUNTRYCODE $01       ; identical to a freestanding .COUNTRYCODE/DESTINATIONCODE.
-        DESTINATIONCODE $01   ; identical to a freestanding .DESTINATIONCODE.
+        DESTINATIONCODE $01   ; identical to a freestanding .DESTINATIONCODE/COUNTRYCODE.
         NINTENDOLOGO          ; identical to a freestanding .NINTENDOLOGO.
+	VERSION $01           ; identical to a freestanding .VERSION.
         ROMDMG                ; identical to a freestanding .ROMDMG.
                               ; Alternatively, ROMGBC or ROMGBCONLY can be used .ENDGB